Foundation P-H-C Management Courses

 (Near Washington Dulles Intl.
 Airport)

-Our next offering of the full class will be in 2018, but it may be possible to bring a one or two-day version of this program to your local area.
+Our next offering of the full class will be in 2018 and registration will open in November.
+It may be possible to bring a one or two-day version of this program to your local area.
 Please call John Zink at (800) 533-7694 for details.

 In the Essentials of Project Management course, experienced project managers will pick up dozens of new ideas on site management, scheduling, cash flow and finances, marketing and how to manage people.
 New project managers and foremen who are making the transition from the field to the office gain the know-how they need to manage projects the right way from the start.
 The course also gives new or future business owners a head start on what they need to know to survive in the construction business.
 Register using the form below or by calling John Zink at (800)533-7694.
 You can get a short preview of the class by watching the video below.